The changing weather & impact on locks, doors & windows.

 Keep your locks functioning smoothly by making sure they’re properly lubricated.
 I use a PTFE based spray lubricant called GT85, and I make sure I treat all of our windows & doors internals 3 times a year, and certainly at least twice.
 For the big season changes.

-If you discover your doors and windows are becoming difficult to operate, adjustments and maintenance at this stage can save you the expense & inconvenience of replacing parts.
+If you discover your value doors and windows are becoming difficult to operate, adjustments and maintenance at this stage can save you the expense & inconvenience of replacing parts.
 Also Murphy’s law means that if your lock is going to fail, it’ll do it the most inopportune moment!

 In conclusion, there are several ways to avoid a crisis locksmith call-out.
 To keep you both safe & issue free, be sure to follow Key Change’s above advice, and if you’re lucky we will never need to meet 😀